 SAKHR IBN HARB

 He was a Saxon prince who led the resistance against Charlemagne, the king of the Christian Franks during the 8th century.
 Charlemagne, much like Islamic rulers a few generations before, was spreading Christianity by the sword in order to extend his dominions.
 The Germans in the north were still polytheists, but they were slowly changing, mainly through the treason of greedy nobles.
 In spite of Charlemagne’s destruction of a renowned Saxon sanctuary, Saxon nobles attended Charlemagne’s court in 777 CE, but Widukind was the only one among them who refused to go, and now being powerless alone, he went to the court of a Danish king, who was also a polytheist.
 However, after renewed Frankish raids, Widukind returned in 782 CE to incite the Saxon nobles to rebellion, but Charlemagne crushed it and put 4,500 chieftains and nobles to death in the infamous Massacre at Verden.
 The nobles, treacherous again, accused Widukind of inciting them, and declared that his escape was proof of it.
 Widukind continued to resist with the Saxons and turned to the Frisians when he failed.
 In 785 CE, being broken and lonely after more defeats, he agreed to surrender and was baptized by force.
-There are conflicting reports as to what he afterwards did, but his Saxon spirit of resistance lived on and appeared after about 750 years in the form of the Martin Luther, a Saxon cleric and the leader of Protestantism, a regional movement that actually weakened Christianity by challenging and subverting the imperial Catholic church.
+There are conflicting reports as to what he afterwards did, but his Saxon spirit of resistance lived on and appeared after about 750 years in the form of Martin Luther, a Saxon cleric and the leader of Protestantism, a new and regional movement that actually divided and weakened Christianity by challenging and subverting the imperial Catholic church.